Seviel/Rinvid/README.md

 # Rinvid

 Rinvid is a small framework for 2D games and multimedia applications development.
-Although it's primary use is for me (its primary author) to gain some experience and learn a bit about OpenGl and perhaps if it turns out well, in the future it could be used as a starting point for all my game projects.
+Although it's primary use is for me to gain some experience and learn a bit about OpenGl and perhaps if it turns out well, in the future it could be used as a starting point for all my game projects.
 It is written in C++ and uses OpenGl and SFML.
 It's developed on Ubuntu 20.04 so Linux is the only supported OS for now.

 ## How to build it